RaymiiOrg/c_ookieclicker/README.md

 c_ookieclicker is my personal pet project to experiment with c++.
 It is a clone of the famous cookieclicker game [by ortiel][1].
 A clone of a game is simple enough to get up and running fairly quickly, but also extensible enough when needed.
-How do you store huge score numbers when they don't fit in a `long long`?
+How do you itemstore huge score numbers when they don't fit in a `long long`?
 How do you write a game loop, how to use threads to handle user input?
 Saving a game (how to design a proper save format)?
 Also a great way to learn about project organization, software architecture and to try out design patterns.